Conagra Brands, Inc.

 19. Board Interaction with Company Constituencies and the Public.
 Management speaks for the Company.
 Communications about the Company with the press, media and other constituencies should be made by management.
 Individual Board members may, from time to time, at the request of the Chief Executive Officer, meet or otherwise communicate with various constituencies of the Company.

 20. Executive Sessions.
 The non-management directors will meet in executive session as a part of each regularly scheduled Board meeting.
 The independent directors will meet at least once a year in executive session.
-The director who presides at these meetings shall be the Chairman, or if the Chairman is also the Chief Executive Officer, the lead director.
+The director who presides at these meetings shall be the Chairman, or if the Chairman is not an independent director, the lead director.

 22. Communications to Directors.
 Interested parties may communicate with the Company's Board of Directors, non-management directors as a group, or the Chairman by writing to the special address published on the Company's public website.
-Any person who has a concern about the Company's accounting, internal accounting controls or auditing matters may communicate such concerns to the Company's Audit /Finance Committee, which communications may be confidential or anonymous and may be submitted in writing to the special address published on the Company's public website.
+Any person who has a concern about the Company's accounting, internal accounting controls or auditing matters may communicate such concerns to the Audit/Finance Committee of the Board, which communications may be confidential or anonymous and may be submitted in writing to the special address published on the Company's public website.
 All such concerns will be reviewed and addressed by the General Counsel's office, the Internal Audit office and/or the Human Resources office as appropriate.
-The status of all outstanding concerns will be reported at each meeting of the Audit /Finance Committee.
+The status of all outstanding concerns will be reported at each meeting of the Audit/Finance Committee.
 The Company's Code of Conduct prohibits any person from retaliating against an employee for any report made in good faith.